Zinc is a mineral that's important to the body in many ways. Zinc keeps the immune system strong, helps heal wounds, and supports normal growth.

 Zinc has become a popular treatment for the common cold.
-Some studies have found that zinc lozenges may reduce the duration of cold, perhaps by a day or so, and may reduce the number of upper respiratory infections in children.
+Some studies have found that zinc lozenges may reduce the duration of cold, perhaps by a day or so, and may reduce the number of upper respiratory infections.

 Zinc helps fight infection and heal wounds.
 However, if you already have enough zinc from your diet, it is not clear that getting even more -- from supplements -- has a benefit.

 In addition, zinc has also been studied as a treatment for herpes, high cholesterol, rheumatoid arthritis, HIV, and more.
 However, the evidence of zinc's benefit for these conditions is inconclusive.

 Zinc may be part of an effective treatment for age-related macular degeneration, but more proof is needed.